barreleye/barreleye/README.md

 ## ✨ Features

-- ⛵️ **Easy of use** — start on a single machine, scale up as needed
+- ⛵️ **Easy to use** — start on a single machine, scale up as needed
 - 🚢 **Scalable** — optimized for demanding business use-cases
 - 🥳 **Self-hosted** — API-based interface that can be integrated into other systems
-- 💪 **Multi-chain** — designed to support multiple blockchain architectures
+- 🪢 **Multi-chain** — designed to support multiple blockchain architectures

 ## 🧰 Requirements